[Whitepaper] Awesome.AI: A Dynamics-Based Framework for Thought Simulation

 2.1 UNIT (Thought Node)

 A UNIT is a single representation of a thought.
-It moves on the x-axis (UNIT-space).
+It moves along the x-axis (UNIT-space).

 interface Unit {